fhir-ts/fhir-ts/packages/typescript-config/README.md

 # @fhir-ts/typescript-config

-`@fhir-ts/typescript-config` is a package that contains all base `tsconfig.json` files that are used / extended within the `fhir-ts` monorepo.
+An internal package that contains all TypeScript configuration files for the fhir-ts monorepo.

 ## Installation